britzl/monarch/README.md

 https://github.com/britzl/monarch/archive/master.zip

 # Usage
 Using Monarch requires that screens are created in a certain way.
-Ones you have one or more screens created you can start navigating between the screens.
+Once you have one or more screens created you can start navigating between the screens.

 ## Creating screens
 Monarch screens are created in individual collections and loaded through collection proxies.
-The recommended setup is to create one game objects per screen and per game object attach a collection proxy component and an instance of the ````screen.script```` provided by Monarch.
+The recommended setup is to create one game object per screen and per game object attach a collection proxy component and an instance of the ````screen.script```` provided by Monarch.
 The screen.script will take care of the setup of the screen.
-All you need to do is to make sure that the script properties on the screen.script are correct:
+All you need to do is to make sure that the script properties on the ````screen.script```` are correct:

 * **Screen Proxy (url)** - The URL to the collection proxy component containing the actual screen.
 Defaults to ````#collectionproxy````
 * **Screen Id (hash)** - A unique id that can be used to reference the screen when navigating your app
-* **Popup (boolean)** - Check this if the screen should be treated as a popup (see the section on popups below)
+* **Popup (boolean)** - Check this if the screen should be treated as a [popup](#popups)
 * **Transition Show In (url)** - Optional URL to call when the screen is about to be shown.
-Use this to trigger a transition (see the section on transitions below)
+Use this to trigger a transition (see the section on [transitions](#transitions))
 * **Transition Show Out (url)** - Optional URL to call when the screen is about to be hidden.
-Use this to trigger a transition (see the section on transitions below)
+Use this to trigger a transition (see the section on [transitions](#transitions))
 * **Transition Back In (url)** - Optional URL to call when the screen is about to be shown when navigating back in the screen hierarchy.
-Use this to trigger a transition (see the section on transitions below)
+Use this to trigger a transition (see the section on [transitions](#transitions))
 * **Transition Back Out (url)** - Optional URL to call when the screen is about to be hidden when navigating back in the screen hierarchy.
-Use this to trigger a transition (see the section on transitions below)
+Use this to trigger a transition (see the section on [transitions](#transitions))

 ## Navigating between screens